ABilevich/Adventure_SpringBoot_1/README.md

 if lazy initialization is used, a bean will only be initialized if its needed for dependency injection, or its explicitly requested

 This is accomplished by using the @Lazy annotation

+we can setup
+spring.main.lazy-initialization=true

+with this setting, all beans are lazy an no been created until its needed

+The advantages are speed, it has some problems for @RestControllers and there may be configurations that dont fail until its too late,

+its better no not do early optimization in this case.